 Relationships and collaboration are the keys to improving nightlife safety.
 Include all individuals and agencies that have a vested interest in establishing a safe and economically viable entertainment area.

-The Relationship-Based Approach is the foundation of establishing trust with business owners and the community.
-Using methods adapted from Motivational Interviewing, an evidence-based practice, staff will learn how to facilitate cooperation rather than demanding it.
+The Proactive Alliance Approach is the foundation for establishing trust with business owners and the community.
+Using methods adapted from psychological counseling therapy concepts, staff will learn how to facilitate cooperation rather than demanding it.
+The Proactive Alliance Approach teaches enforcement agencies and police to work side by side with stakeholders to reach mutually beneficial outcomes.

 Training and Policies for Restaurant-Bar Staff/Accreditation Program